-The Large Synoptic Survey Telescope (LSST) will peer into space as no other telescope can.
-This new facility will create an unparalleled wide-field astronomical survey of our universe – wider and deeper in volume than all previous telescopes combined.
 The combination of a 3,200 megapixel camera sensor array, a powerful supercomputer, a sophisticated data processing and distribution network, and a massive telescope stationed on a mountaintop in Chile promises to cast light on mysteries fundamental to our understanding of the universe.
 From the distant signatures of dark energy to the dangers of near-earth asteroids, LSST will capture it all.
 Three central considerations dictated the design of LSST: that it be wide, fast, and deep.

 FAST15-second exposures will chart the changes in space with 800 panoramic shots a night, tracking phenomena from the redshift at the edge of the universe to fast-moving asteroids closer to home.

 DEEPThe sensitive camera array will ultimately image five billion galaxies, catching the subtle glow of the far-reaches of space in unprecedented detail.

-The known forms of matter and types of energy experienced here on Earth account for only 4 percent of the universe.
+The known forms of matter and types of energy experienced here on Earth account for only four percent of the universe.
 The remaining 96 percent—though central to the history and future of the cosmos—remains shrouded in mystery.
 Two tremendous unknowns present one of the most tantalizing and essential questions in physics: What are dark energy and dark matter?
 LSST aims to expose both.

 Dark Matter: Einstein deduced that massive objects in the universe bend the path of light passing nearby, proving the curvature of space.
 One way of observing the invisible presence of dark matter is examining the way its heavy mass bends the light from distant stars.
 This technique is known as gravitational lensing.
-The extreme sensitivity of the LSST, as well as its wide field of view, will help assemble comprehensive data on these lenses, offering clues to the presence of dark matter.
+The extreme sensitivity of the LSST camera, as well as its wide field of view, will help assemble comprehensive data on these cosmic lenses, offering clues to the presence of dark matter.
 The dense and mysterious substance acts as a kind of galactic glue, and it accounts for 25 percent of the universe.

 Dark Energy: Something is driving the universe apart, accelerating the expansion begun by the Big Bang.
 This force accounts for 70 percent of the cosmos, yet is invisible and can only be “seen” by its effects on space.
 Because LSST is able to track cosmic movements over time, its images will provide some of the most precise measurements ever of our universe’s inflation.
 Light appears to stretch at the distant edges of space, a phenomenon known as redshift, and LSST may offer the key to understanding the cosmic anti-gravity behind it.

-In conjunction with platforms such as Google Earth, LSST will build a 3D virtual map of the cosmos, allowing the public to fly through space from the comfort of home.
+In conjunction with platforms such as Google Earth, LSST will build a 3-D virtual map of the cosmos, allowing the public to fly through space from the comfort of home.

 Get the latest updates and learn more at LSST.org